Senate Executive Committee (SEC)

 Basic Page Sidebar Menu Faculty Senate

-SEC is a 58-member, elected body representing Penn's Standing Faculty to the administration.
+SEC is a 58-member, elected body representing Penn's Standing Faculty.

 On behalf of the Standing Faculty, members of SEC engage in substantive investigation and consideration of matters of import with the University administration.

 The Faculty Senate Executive Committee serves the following major functions: